 Admin Dashboard

 The admin dashboard is Bulwark's control plane.
 It runs alongside the user-facing app and gives administrators a single place to manage runtime configuration, plugins and themes, the extension marketplace, Stalwart API keys, app password IP allowlists, and audit logs.
+In 1.6.2 it was collapsed into a single tabbed page so all admin tasks live behind one URL.

 First-Time Setup